MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_13_explore_senstivity_labels.md

     1. The last configuration option is to name your policy.
 Since you're editing the policy, the name field is greyed out.
 Select **Next** on the bottom of the page.
     1. Review the policy settings.
 Select **Cancel** to discard any changes and return to the Label policies page.

-1. From the Information protection page, select Auto-labeling.
+1. From the left navigation panel, under Information protection, select Auto-labeling.
 Review the description.
 Note that you create auto-labeling policies to automatically apply sensitivity labels to email messages or OneDrive and SharePoint files that contain sensitive info.
 No auto-label policies have been preconfigured in our tenant.
 To create a new auto-label policy, select **Create auto-label policy**.
 Here you will walk through the steps to create a new policy.
     1. You start by choosing the information you want this label applied to.
 Note the available options.
 Select **Medical and health** then select one of the available templates.
 Select **Next**.
     1. You can name your auto-label policy or use the default name.
 Select **Next**.
     1. You can assign the admin units to which this policy applies.
 Leave the default set to full directory and select **Next**.